rigomate/SupremeScoreBoard/README.md

 The is a very permissive license for software and other scientific or artistic works that offers a great degree of freedom.
 In fact, it is probably the best license out there.
 It is free to do what ever your like :D

+Basically http://www.wtfpl.net/ with a single exception clause:
+**Original author: HUSSAR, free to re-use code as long as you credit HUSSAR in the modified source code**

 ## Contribution

 All contributions are welcome, though I can't guarantee to pull all of them in.
 If you want to contribute, please create a separate branch and a pull request with your changes.